jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/virtual/aio_simplex_install_kubernetes.rst

       system host-disk-list controller-0 | awk '/\/dev\/sdb/{print $2}' | xargs -i system host-stor-add controller-0 {}
       system host-stor-list controller-0

+   See :ref:`configure-ceph-osds-on-a-host <configure-ceph-osds-on-a-host>` for additional info on configuring the Ceph storage backend such as supporting SSD-backed journals, multiple storage tiers, and so on.

 For Rook container-based Ceph:

 #.
 Initialize with add ceph-rook backend: